-Since inception, the Ionis mission has been to create a new, more efficient technology for drug discovery and development - antisense technology - and exploit that technology to create a pipeline of first-in-class and/or best-in-class medicines to treat a wide range of diseases.
+Since inception, the Ionis mission has been to create a new, more efficient technology for drug discovery and development - antisense technology - and exploit that technology to create a pipeline of first-inclass and/or best-in-class medicines to treat a wide range of diseases.
 Today, thanks to the innovation and perseverance of Ionis, we believe antisense technology is taking its place as the third platform for drug discovery alongside small molecules and protein therapeutics.

 Ionis is focused on innovation.
 Ionis has implemented a unique business strategy intended to support long-term innovation based on the efficiency of antisense technology.
-Ionis has created a unique innovation-focused, science-driven, culture that couples with the technology and business model to ensure long-term productivity and a commitment to the patients we serve.
+Ionis has created a unique, innovation-focused, science-driven culture that couples with the technology and business model to ensure long-term productivity and a commitment to the patients we serve.

-Through the efficiency of our technology platform and business strategy we have built a pipeline of 38 drugs in development with approximately 400 employees, representing a ratio of 1 drug: 11 employees.
+Through the efficiency of our technology platform and business strategy we have built a pipeline of drugs in development with approximately 440 employees, representing a ratio of 1 medicine: 10 employees.

 Antisense technology exists today primarily because of the innovation at Ionis.
-We have more than 1,350 issued patents that provide substantial control of key elements of the technology for many years to come.
-This intellectual property has been critical in the completion of partnerships that have resulted in over \$1.7 billion in cash since 2007 and the development of a consortium of companies who advance the technology alongside us, and thereby increase our reach.
+We have more than 1,300 issued patents that provide substantial control of key elements of the technology for many years to come.
+Our over 1,300 issued patents are all the more remarkable given that Ionis has approximately 440 employees.
+This means Ionis has produced almost three issued patents per employee.
+Our intellectual property has been critical in the completion of partnerships that have resulted in over \$2.4 billion in cash since 2007 and the development of a consortium of companies that advance the technology alongside us, and thereby increase our reach.
 We should continue to realize the value of our partnerships, and our consortium of companies, for many years to come in the form of license fees, milestone payments and royalties.
-Ionis has been recognized as one of the top ten most innovative companies in the Biotechnology industry, based on number of granted patents, scientific strength, industry impact, technology strength and research intensity.
-Our over 1,350 issued patents and applications are all the more remarkable given that Ionis has a little more than 400 employees.
-This means Ionis has produced over three issued patents and applications per employee.
+Ionis has been recognized as one of the top ten most innovative companies in the biotechnology industry, based on number of granted patents, scientific strength, industry impact, technology strength and research intensity.
+In addition, Ionis and Biogen received the prestigious Prix Galien USA Award for the Best Biotechnology Product in 2017 for SPINRAZA.

 A key component of our business and organizational strategy is to maintain an optimal size to foster innovation.
-We believe the optimal size is approximately 400-450 employees.
+We believe the optimal size is approximately 400-500 employees.
 To maintain this optimal size we license our medicines at key value inflection points during development, thus avoiding the need to build the large, complex, inefficient organizations associated with fully integrated pharmaceutical companies.
 We also demand more of every employee at Ionis and do not tolerate mediocrity.
 We have been remarkably successful in achieving these goals.
-Today we have 38 new medicines in development; one medicine in development per 11 employees.
+Today we have 45 new medicines in development; one medicine in development per 10 employees.
 And we believe this productivity is sustainable.
 We plan to add three to five new medicines to the pipeline every year without significant increases in the number of employees.